godotengine/godot-docs/classes/class_checkbutton.rst

 Description
 -----------

 CheckButton is a toggle button displayed as a check field.
 It's similar to :ref:`CheckBox<class_CheckBox>` in functionality, but it has a different appearance.
 To follow established UX patterns, it's recommended to use CheckButton when toggling it has an **immediate** effect on something.
-For instance, it should be used if toggling it enables/disables a setting without requiring the user to press a confirmation button.
+For example, it could be used if toggling it enables/disables a setting without requiring the user to press a confirmation button.

 See also :ref:`BaseButton<class_BaseButton>` which contains common properties and methods associated with this node.